vitiral/wake/DESIGN.md

 - **global**: dependencies which have been set by `wake.rootPkg.setGlobal` These are typically used for things like compiler version, encryption library version, etc.
-- **local**: specify local packages using pkgLocal.
-Typically used for root packages or to aid in configuration.

 **depsManifested**: in the **moduleBuild** phase, the **deps** field's type will change to the **depsManifested**.
 They `keys` will remain the same, but the values will be